The SOEP Samples in Detail

 Sample IAB-SOEP-M8b “Migration Sample”: The refreshment sample M8b was designed to help evaluate the skilled worker immigration law (Fachkräfteeinwanderungsgesetz), which came into effect March 1st, 2020, and targeted migrants from non-EU third countries that came to Germany between 2019 and 2020.
 The Institute for Employment Research (IAB) provided the random sample.
 A total of 13,364 households were contacted between August 2022 and January 2023.

-Sample IAB-SOEP-M8c “Migration Sample”: The target group of the refreshment sample M8c was the same as in the sample M8b.
+Sample IAB-SOEP-M8c “Migration Sample”: M8c targeted migrants who have been granted permission to work in Germany between November 2021 and June 2022.
 In sample M8c, however, 20% of the household sample were invited to take part in person (CAPI) and 80% were invited to take part online.
-The Institute for Employment Research (IAB) provided the random sample.
+Like previous migration samples M1, M2, M7, M8a, and M8b, the Integrated Employment Biographies Sample (IEBS) of the Federal Employment Agency (BA) served as the sampling frame for the boost sample.
 A total of 16,500 households were contacted between July 2023 and December 2023.

 More information about “Sample Sizes and Panel Attrition” can be found here